leangjia/blender_docs/trunk/blender_docs/manual/scene_layout/object/editing/convert.rst

 Converts the selected mesh, or text object to a curve object.
 For mesh objects, only edges belonging to no faces will be taken into account.
-The resulting curve will be a Poly curve type, but can be converted to have smooth segments as described in :ref:`curve-convert-type`.
+The resulting curve will be a poly curve type, but can be converted to have smooth segments as described in :ref:`curve-convert-type`.